dbt-labs/docs.getdbt.com/website/docs/reference/commands/retry.md

 - [`run`](/reference/commands/run)
 - [`run-operation`](/reference/commands/run-operation)

-`dbt retry` will execute from the node failures recorded in the run_results.json.
-Executing `dbt retry` without correcting the previous failures will garner idempotent results.
+`dbt retry` will execute from the node failures (recorded in the run_results.json).
+Executing `dbt retry` without correcting the previous failures will garner <Term id="idempotent" /> results.

 `dbt retry` reuses the selectors from the previously executed command.